-- 11. Concentration of Cash and Credit Risk-The Authority maintains corporate cash balances which, at times, may exceed federally insured limits.
+- 8. Use of Estimates-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Actual results could differ from the estimates. - Concentration of Cash and Credit Risk-The Authority maintains corporate cash balances which, at times, may exceed federally insured limits.
 Management believes it is not exposed to any significant risk on its cash balances.
-At year end, based on current FDIC deposit insurance coverage, the Company's uninsured cash balances, totaled \$1,156,170. - 12.
+At year end, based on current FDIC deposit insurance coverage, the Company has no uninsured cash balances. - 10.
 Advertising Costs are expensed in the year incurred.
-The Authority incurred \$13,000 and \$5,500 in advertising expenses in the years ended June 30, 2009 and 2008.
+The Authority incurred \$16,000 and \$13,000 in advertising expenses in the years ended June 30, 2010 and 2009, respectively.